-Cash-Out Refinance: How It Works and What to Know
+Cash-Out Refinance: How It Works and When It’s a Good Idea

-A cash-out refinance allows you to convert home equity into money you can use to improve your finances or your home.
-You can borrow more than you currently owe on your mortgage and pocket the cash difference to pay off credit cards, spruce up an outdated kitchen or cover a big expense like college tuition or a business venture.
-A cash-out refinance is a powerful financial tool if you know how it works and understand the pros and cons.
+A cash-out refinance allows you to convert your home equity into a lump sum of cash.
+By borrowing more than you currently owe on your mortgage, you can pay off the old loan and pocket the difference.
+Use those funds to pay off credit cards, remodel an outdated kitchen or cover a big expense like college tuition or a business venture — it’s totally up to you.

 - What is a cash-out refinance?

 - Cash-out refinance rates

 - How much can I get from a cash-out refinance?

 - Is a cash-out refinance a good idea?
 Pros and cons

 - When is it a good idea to get a cash-out refinance?